Planful vs Workday Adaptive Planning: Complete Comparison for FP&A Teams

 How do Planful and Workday Adaptive Planning differ on implementation?

 Planful typically delivers go-live in 6–12 weeks with lean partner involvement and the ability for FP&A to take over post-launch.
-Workday Adaptive Planning typically requires 3–6+ months, is heavily partner-driven, and requires trained model builders for administration.
+Workday Adaptive Planning typically requires 3–6+ months, is heavily partner-driven and requires trained model builders for administration.
 Planful wins decisively on time-to-value.

 Which is better if I'm already using Workday?